Program Calendar and Course Descriptions

 With the use of instruction, laboratory materials, observation and practice, the student will learn and apply the effects of radiation.
 Primary and secondary exposure factors are presented and analyzed as to their effect on image quality.

-The basic fundamentals of physics are discussed including mathematics, units of measurement, physical concepts of energy and atomic structure.
-The production and physical characteristics of X-rays and the electrical principles of X-ray equipment are presented.
+The fundamentals of physics are discussed including mathematics, units of measurement, physical concepts of energy, atomic structure, photons, interactions and x-ray tubes.

 Routine Radiographic Procedures